 Masks and Face Coverings

-As of July 16, face coverings are now required in areas open to the public and in most place of public accommodation in Springfield, with limited exceptions.
-Public Accommodation means a business or other facility, both public and private, both indoor and outdoors, open to and use by the public.
+Face coverings are required in areas open to the public and in most place of public accommodation inside the City of Springfield, with limited exceptions.
+Public Accommodation means a business or other facility, both public and private, open to and used by the public.
 You can read the ordinance by clicking here.

 Face coverings are just one tool in our COVID-19 prevention toolkit.